9630613/Trajectory-planning-of-a-parallel-rehabilitation-robot/README.md

 # Mechanical Design Of The Robot
 The mechanical structure of 2-UPS/RRR parallel ankle rehabilitation robot is as in Figure, where, U, P, S and R stand for universal, prismatic, spherical and revolute joint, respectively.
-P and the Z axsis R represent the actuated joint.
+P and $R_1$ represent the actuated joint.
 The mechanism consists of one fixed base, one moving platform, two UPS branched chains and one series RRR constrained branch, and it has 3-DOFs with its three rotation axes orthogonal to one point.

 <img src="https://github.com/9630613/Trajectory-planning-of-a-parallel-rehabilitation-robot/blob/main/Images/robot1%20(2).png" width= "300">

-As it mentioned, the ankle is like a spherical joint, so has 3-DOFs.
-Therefore, the task space has rotational 3-DOFs, and robot could provides all the movements of the ankle.
+As it mentioned, the ankle is like a spherical joint, so it has 3-DOFs.
+Therefore, the task space has 3-DOFs of rotational movements, and robot could provides all the movements of the ankle.
 # Kinematic Analysis

 # Velocity Jacobian Matrix
 # Simulation Of The Robot In MATLAB SIMULINK MULTIBODY
 # Results